Claire

 What you can build on it — yourself, fast:

 Pricing: Free to start.
-Paid plans from $29/mo (same as Trengo's base, but you're building on an API instead of living inside an inbox).
+Paid plans from $15/mo (below Trengo’s base, and you’re building on an API instead of living inside an inbox).

 The Other Alternatives